HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: HandDiffuse12.5M Dataset

-Table~\ref{tab: dataset comparison} presents a comparison with two existing 3D hand datasets.
-Our dual-hand dataset focuses on close-hand interactions and temporal sequences.
-Our HandDiffuse dataset has the highest number of frames, with each sequence containing at least 200 frames.
-Our HandDiffuse dataset has more than 250,000 temporal frames, making it the largest known dataset of continuous temporal frames for dual-hand interaction data.
-We anticipate that this dataset with long sequences of close hand interactions will assist in fine-grained hands motion generation.
-More details are provided in the Appendix.
+\paragraph{\textbf{2/3D joint coordinates \& MANO fitting}} Upon securing multi-view video sequences, we utilize DWPose\cite{dwpose} which is the SOTA 2D keypoints detector to extract the hands 2D keypoints.
+The subsequent triangulation of these 2D keypoints yields 3D keypoints in world coordinate, which are then integrated into 3D pose by optimizing MANO \cite{MANO:SIGGRAPHASIA:2017} which is differentiable.
+The frames with failed fitting will be selected out and manually re-annotated with 2D key points on the images.
+Figure\ref{fig:dataset} has shown some MANO reprojection results which contains strong and various hands interaction.
+Due to space limitation, a more detailed procedure for annotating the dataset and the approach we used to fit MANO is illustrated in the Appendix.

+\paragraph{\textbf{Quantitative Evaluation for our Dataset.}} Our HandDiffuse12.5M dataset focuses on temporal sequences which has more than 250K temporal frames.
+This makes it the largest dataset among all of the interacting hands datasets as presented in Table \ref{tab: dataset comparison}.
+As shown in Figure \ref{fig:dataset count}, each sequence has around 1000 to 4000 temporal frames and the average is 2955 temporal frames per motion sequence, with the median of 3630 frames.

+Our dataset’s average shortest distance between two hands' joints is 3.61cm, superior to InterHand2.6M’s 4.04 cm and Re:InterHand’s 3.84 cm.
+We classify a sample as ``contacting'' if the shortest distance between two hands’ vertices is under 3 mm.
+With a contacting hands ratio of 57.3\%, our dataset exceeds InterHand2.6M’s 44.74\% and Re:InterHand’s 52.7\%.
+We randomly selected 5000 images from the dataset to manually annotate the 2D keypoints.
+The error between the annotation results and the reprojection of 3D keypoints is 11.3 pixels per keypoint in a 3840×2160 image space.
+The MANO fitting error is 4.3mm per joint.

-We evaluate the superiority of our dataset in terms of interaction data diversity and effectiveness.
-To this end, we compare our dataset with InterHand2.6M \cite{Moon_2020_ECCV_InterHand2.6M} and Re:InterHand \cite{moon2023reinterhand}, both of which also contain hand interaction motion sequences.
-Figure~\ref{fig: Quantity Analysis for Dataset} illustrates that our dataset exhibits a greater variety of interaction poses compared to InterHand2.6M and Re:InterHand.
-This is attributed to our dataset's explicit focus on hand interaction pose sequences for generation tasks.
+We also compare our dataset with InterHand2.6M \cite{Moon_2020_ECCV_InterHand2.6M} and Re:InterHand \cite{moon2023reinterhand}, both of which also contain hand interaction motion sequences, by visulizing the t-SNE results shown in Figure \ref{fig:dataset tsne}.
+Figure \ref{fig:dataset tsne} illustrates that our dataset exhibits a greater variety of interaction poses compared to InterHand2.6M and Re:InterHand.
+This is attributed to our dataset's explicit focus on hand interaction sequences for generation tasks.

+In summary, HandDiffuse12.5M comprises 12.5 million images and 250K temporal frames, making it the largest two-hand dataset to date.
+It provides a variety of strongly interactive motion and accurate annotations.